ykchavan/RedHatSummit2019/README.md

 # Lab 1.2 - Create a Blueprint

 * On the Image Builder tab, click on **Create Blueprint** button on the top right corner.
+* Give a name something like - summit2019
 <center><a href="ib1.png" target="_blank"><img src="ib1.png" alt="Create Blueprint"></a><br/>Click image to view at full size.</center>

+**Note:** Remembe the Blueprint name, you will need it in the later section of this lab.

 <a name="add"></a>
 # Lab 1.3 - Add packages to the Blueprint